 Within this there is also a range of designs and types depending upon the location, environment, height and angle.
 For example, stairs can be installed at an angle of between 20° and 45° but with the preferred angle being between 30° and 38°.
 Likewise angled ladders can be between 70° and 90° with the preferred angle being between 70° and 75°.

 When it comes to designing and installing a safe means of roof access, it can start to seem very complicated and a bit overwhelming.
 However once you are aware of the requirements and follow the hierarchy of control it is actually quite simple.
-To help you with this, we have written a selection guide that will step you through the different types of access you can install and details all the information you need to know.
+To help you with this, Safe at Heights has written a selection guide that will step you through the different types of access you can install and details all the information you need to know.
 There will be five guides starting with roof access stairs.
-You can also contact us at any time and speak to one of our experienced safety team.
+Click here to read more about our roof access ladders or contact us at any time and speak to one of our experienced safety team members here at Safe at Heights.